 Autonomous vehicles are becoming a part of normal life as companies, universities and foundations are heavily investing in projects to aid its research and development.
 One such initiative that has taken up wide acceptance by the automotive community is Autoware Foundation.
 This project supports self-driving mobility and has been adopted by over 100 companies and 40 vehicles.
 96Boards, Autoware Foundation and its members (Xilinx, AutoCore) have teamed up to design an Autonomous driving solution using a customized Ultra96 Board and the Autoware stack.
 Using a distributed system design we will demonstrate some of the key autonomous driving features, which will also have the potential to be deployed as an ADAS module.

-The presentation will also cover the Autoware localization algorithms like NDT and AI object detection models like Yolov3.
+The presentation will also cover an Open source AI framework (XTA) used for object detection using Yolov3-tiny model.
 The details of image capture and algorithm processing of the vision perception pipeline will be presented along with the performance measurements in each phase of the pipeline.
-We will also be demonstrating the ability to update the processing unit capability through OTA.
-It is envisioned that the core AI engine will require regular updates with the latest training values; hence a built-in platform level mechanism supporting such capability is essential for real world deployment.
+We will also be illustrating the ability of the stack to update the software components and designs through OTA.
+It is envisioned that the core AI engine will require regular updates with the latest training values; hence a built-in platform level mechanism supporting such capability is essential for real-world deployment.

 Ravikumar Chakaravarthy is an Executive at Xilinx Inc. He leads Open Source Software development at Xilinx including but not limited to Linux kernel, UBoot, OpenAMP, Xen, FreeRTOS, V4L, GStreamer, QEMU, Yocto, TVM/VTA, Autoware etc. He is currently leading AI/ML engines and acceleration stacks, System on Module solution stacks, Autonomous driving stacks, virtualization and container stack, VCU and multimedia software solutions, RFSoC, safety, security, platform management and driver development for Xilinx’s next generation MPSoC platforms.
 During two decades in the industry he has lead many projects in Embedded space spanning Data Centers, Storage, Aerospace and Defense, Wireless, Automotive, Multimedia and Imaging solutions.